In reviewing agreements, the Legal & IP Unit ensures that research projects are fully compliant with University policies.

 All polices and procedures are available online at: ucalgary.ca/policies

 Overhead is calculated as a percentage of all direct costs of a research project.
-In certain cases, overhead is calculated only on the payroll and travel components of direct costs.
-(See Research Overhead and Indirect Costs Procedures found at the link provided above.)
+Further details can be found within the Research Overhead Procedure document.

-To apply for a reduction or waiver, Researchers must complete the Application for Waiver/Reduction of Overhead form.
-To obtain a copy of this form, please email a request to firstname.lastname@example.org.
+To apply for a reduction or waiver, Researchers must complete the Application for Waiver/Reduction of Overhead form found in the Research Overhead Procedure.